|Texas COVID-19 Major Counties

-Texas lawmakers found time in 1919 for a vote that made the Pecan Tree the official tree in Texas.
+Texas lawmakers found time in 1919 for a vote that made the Pecan Tree the official tree in the Lone Star State.

 The fight over female voting rights triggered the most explosive fireworks display at a Texas statehouse that had many during the sessions that were held when the state was emerging from the deadliest pandemic in modern times.
 Hobby and the Texas Equal Suffrage Association's leaders feared that the notoriously conservative Legislature with a male monopoly wouldn't be inclined to go along in a state where women had been able to vote for the first time in the 1918 primary election.
 So they added an incentive with a tradeoff proposal that would have made it harder for immigrants from Mexico to vote here.

 Legislative leaders with the governor's encouragement packaged the women's voting rights expansion measure with a proposal that would have disenfranchised voters who had applied for citizenship in America but hadn't been granted it yet.
 Hobby's legacy would haven taken a major hit if voters hadn't defeated the compromise in a constitutional amendment election in the spring of 1919 when immigrants who hadn't become official citizens still had the right to vote.